 Grand River Dinner Cruises sails three boats all season.
 The Grand River Belle, Grand River Queen and Grand River Princess all have the same general layout.
 Each can comfortably hold 50 passengers with each table arranged along a window to give all passengers a great view.
-The promenade deck, that surrounds the dining area, allows everyone to stroll the deck or sit and enjoy the river scenery.
-All boats are wheelchair accessible, as our docking facilities, and have accessible washrooms.
-Each boat is completely enclosed enabling us to sail rain or shine.
+(NOTE: maximum capacity in 2021 with social distancing will be 26 passengers) The promenade deck, that surrounds the dining area, allows everyone to stroll the deck or sit and enjoy the river scenery.

 Each boat is also licensed under AGCO to serve wine, beer and mixed drinks.